-Field ld Description Primary Configuration Item Displays the main CI that supports this Incident.
+Field eld Description Primary Configuration Item Displays the main CI that supports this Incident.
 For more information, see About CMDB.
 Team Name of the Team to which the form is assigned.
 Assign To Select the link to select a User owner for the Incident.
 The Team owner is populated by the selected User owner's OOTB Team.
 One-Step Action (Assign to ANY Individual): Prompts the User to assign the record to any CSM User (not limited by Team).
 Uses Owned By ID and Owned By Team fields.
 Actions List Dynamic display of the actions available for the current Incident.
-Assign to Me Assign to Me Makes the current User the owner of the Incident.
+Assign to Me Makes the current User the owner of the Incident.
 The current User's name appears in Assigned to field.
-Escalate to Escalate to Assigns next level of severity to the Incident according to the workflow.
-Link to Existing Major Incident • Submit to Knowledge Base Creates a knowledge article with fields assigned relevant information from Incident form.
+Escalate to Assigns next level of severity to the Incident according to the workflow.
+Link to Existing Major Incident Creates association between current Incident and existing Major Incident.
+Submit to Knowledge Base Creates a knowledge article with fields assigned relevant information from Incident form.
 Change to Major Incident Change to Incident Transforms a priority 1 incident into a Major Incident or changes a Major Incident back to an Incident.
-View Impacted Cls Select Available SCT Allows you to add tasks from a Service Catalog Template.
+View Impacted Cls Opens a list of Configuration Items that are affected by the Incident.
+Select Available SCT Allows you to add tasks from a Service Catalog Template.
 SCT tasks appear in Tasks tab.